Last reviewed December 2024

 Tribal casinos in Minnesota operate under a combination of state law, tribal ordinance, and tribal-state compacts.
 The United States Congress passed the Indian Gaming Regulatory Act in 1988, codifying gambling on Indian land (see U.S. Code Title 25, Chapter 29: Indian Gaming Regulation and Minnesota Statutes Chapter 3.9221).

 After this ruling, many states began legalizing sports betting.
-As of early 2022, 29 states have made the practice legal.
-While Minnesota has not yet legalized sports betting in the state, bills proposed in the 2019-2020 session would have legalized the practice (SF1894 and HF1278).
-Neither bill passed in 2019-2020, and bills were again introduced in the 2021-2022 session (see House bills and Senate bills).
-Lawmakers continue to actively discuss the topic.
+As of March 2024, 38 states and Washington D.C. have made the practice legal.
+While Minnesota has not yet legalized sports betting in the state, bills have been proposed on the topic since at least 2016 (e.g. HF2540 (2016)).
+Lawmakers have continued to actively discuss this topic in subsequent sessions.

 Legislative History